stall84/CFI-Training-Notes-and-Materials/PHAK/CH2-ADM/ADM-SRM.md

     - **Alternatives**: Delay until morning; Reschedule meeting; Drive
     - **Reality**: Dangers and distractions of fatigue could lead to an accident
     - **External Pressures**: business meeting at destination might influence me
+- A good rule of thumb for the processing phase: if you find yourself saying that it will “probably” be okay, it is definitely time for a solid reality check.
 #### Perform:
 - Pilots can **Perform** risk management by using the **TEAM** choice list of: **Transfer**, **Eliminate**, **Accept**, or **Mitigate**.
+- Once you have **perceived** a hazard (step one) and **processed** its impact on flight safety (step two), it is time to move to the third step, **perform**.
+- To do this phase, use the **TEAM** checklist:
+    - **Transfer**: Should this risk decision _**be transferred to someone else**_ (e.g., do you need to consult the chief flight instructor?)
+    - **Eliminate**: _**Is there a way to eliminate the hazard?**_
+    - **Accept**: _**Do the benefits of accepting risk outweigh the costs?**_
+    - **Mitigate**: _**What can you do to mitigate the risk?**_
+- The goal is to perform by taking action to eliminate hazards or mitigate risk, and then continuously evaluate the outcome of this action.
+- With the example of low ceilings at destination, for instance, the pilot can perform good ADM by selecting a suitable alternate, knowing where to find good weather, and carrying sufficient fuel to reach it.
+This course of action would mitigate the risk.
+But it's important to remember the risk could be eliminated entirely by chosing to wait for better weather.
+#### 3P Continuous Processing
+- Once the pilot has completed the 3P decision process and selected a course of action, the process begins anew because now the set of circumstances brought about by the course of action requires analysis. _**The decision-making process is a continuous loop of perceiving, processing, and performing**_.

+### DECIDE Model
+- The DECIDE Model is another continuous loop process that provides the pilot with a logical way of making decisions.
+    - **Detect**
+    - **Estimate**
+    - **Choose (a course of action)**
+    - **Identify (solutions)**
+    - **Do (the necessary actions)**
+    - **Evaluate (effects of those actions)**